sequenceiq/slider/src/site/markdown/rolehistory.md

 that they have been satisifed elswhere in the YARN cluster.
 This list is then sorted.

-This strategy will return unused hosts to the stack of possible hosts.
+This strategy returns unused hosts to the list of possible hosts, while retaining the ordering of that list in most-recent-first.

 Weaknesses